karunakarrao/DevOps/Docker/Docker-notes.md

 	$ systemctl enable docker  --> To enable the service to auto start post system reboot, it will add and entry in /etc/systemd/system.

 	$ journalctl -u docker.service --> docker daemon troubleshooting with service logs
-	$ vi /etc/docker/daemon.json --> docker configuration files are stored in
+	$ vi /etc/docker/daemon.json --> docker configurations are stored in daemon.json
 	$ systemctl reload docker --> docker config reload

-**Docker Client:** The client  (docker) is a command-line interface program mostly responsible for transporting commands issued by users.
+**Docker Client:** The client  (docker) is a command-line interface program mostly responsible for transporting commands issued by the users.

 **REST API:** The REST API acts as a bridge between the daemon and the client.
 Any command issued using the client passes through the API to finally reach the daemon.